 The production of the Hansard Report has changed with time from palantyping, shorthand to audio recording and now digital recording.
-The digital hansard production system is applied concurrently with the analogue recording system.
+The digital hansard production system is applied to record the proceedings of the plenary and committees.

 Hansard Reporters produce transcripts of debate and cover the proceedings in the House in turns according to a work rota that starts at the commencement of each sitting and ends with the rise of the House.
 The time of sitting is apportioned to all reporters in what are called 'takes', with each 'take' consisting of a given number of minutes.
-The recorded cassettes are word processed through a network of computer work stations manned by a team of Reporters.
-The Reporters' work is revised by Assistant Editors against the tape to ensure that nothing is omitted.
+The digital record is processed through a network of computer work stations manned by a team of Reporters.
+The Reporters' work is revised by Assistant Editors against the digital record to ensure that nothing is omitted.

 They also have access to a digital recording system of the proceedings, which is newly installed.
 Individual members' speeches are placed in their pigeon holes as soon as possible after they have spoken, although in some cases this may not be until the following day.
 Members are expected to go through their speeches and may make valid corrections on spellings of names or fill in inaudible gaps.
-A Member is debarred from altering the original meaning of what he said; if he does so, his corrections will not be accepted.
-Speeches corrected by Members are returned to the Hansard Editor within 24 hours of receipt.
+A Member is debarred from altering the original meaning of what he or she said.
+If he or she does so, his corrections will not be accepted.
+Speeches corrected by Members are returned to the Director, Hansard and Audio Services within 24 hours of receipt.
 Corrections not returned in time may not be incorporated in the final report.
 Two copies of the 'raw' report are also placed in the Library for immediate reference by Members.

-A Member who wishes to refer to his contribution before the report is compiled may see the Hansard Editor who will make arrangements for the particular bit to be retrieved.
+A Member who wishes to refer to his contribution before the report is compiled may see the Director who will make arrangements for the particular bit to be retrieved.